ClojureBridge/tones/curriculum/01-piano-chords.md

 Again, looking at the function, she thought how to make this function more general.
-That's because the function can make only c3 major chord, but a bunch of other chords are out there... a bunch of functions for each chord doesn't make sense.
+That's because the function can make only c3 major chord, but a bunch of other chords are out there... a bunch of functions for each chord didn't make sense.
 "Ha, ha!
 I should change the function so that it will take arguments," she shouted and smiled.

 Since the `chord` function takes two arguments, root and chord-name,